Using CPQ: The Complete Offer Process

 The Quote step entails the packaging of your company’s “offering” to the customer.
 In today’s world, most companies’ offering entails far more than just products and services.
 This can include accessories, spare parts, software, monitoring, training, disposal, extended warranties, service contracts, leasing, and financing to name a few.
 You can offer your customers a one-stop, turnkey solution rather than pieces and parts that they must learn or know how to assemble and run themselves.
-And if you do figure out how to do this, your competition likely will (or has).
+And if you don't figure out how to do this, your competition likely will (or has).

 So how does CPQ help you package and quote a customer offering?
 The first thing is to organize the offering in a way that makes sense to your customer.
 This includes little things like organizing the items into groupings and a sequence that make sense.
 But you can also designate certain items as optional or alternatives to other items.
 For complex products and projects, it is often necessary to create iterative versions of a quote as the customer requirements evolve or become better defined.
 More on this later.

 And how do you get your entire sales team (from the greenest to the most experienced) to consistently represent the breadth of what your company can do for a customer?
 Here again CPQ systems can help with cross selling and upselling functionality to identify items that are frequently purchased together or that are logically related to fully serve a customer need.
 You can define product and service bundles that group such offerings and potentially offer deeper discounting for purchasing them together.

 Proposal generation goes well beyond the capabilities of sales output from an ERP system.
 In fact, proposal generation can be used to configure customer facing documentation to optimally represent your offering for a specific context.
 The goal is to clearly explain and distinguish your offering to the customer (better than your competition can).
 Robust CPQ proposal generation address several key requirements for best-in-class proposals: